 You’ll have an “Available on request” setting where we’ll check with you before accepting a booking.
 Once we have checked with you, and then subsequently accepted a booking, you will be obliged to fulfil the booking.

 Please note: homes marketed with “Available on request” availability receive fewer bookings than those marketed “available”

-If a booking for a period in which you have confirmed that the Property is available has been accepted, then you will be obliged to proceed.
+If we accept a booking for a period in which you have confirmed that the Property is available then you will be obliged to proceed.
 If you seek to terminate a booking then you will be liable to the Guest for the incremental costs of cancellation or alternative accommodation.
-In particular, part of the contract with the Guest will provide for appropriate alternative accommodation in the event of cancellation by you.
+In particular, part of the contract we negotiate on your behalf with the Guest will provide for appropriate alternative accommodation in the event of cancellation by you.
 If there is any surplus to pay as a result of your cancellation then this will be your responsibility.
 If we have agreed a fixed income Guarantee then for any period in which we have agreed to pay you a fixed or minimum income the Property must be available for booking at any time (and we will not be obliged to notify you of a booking).

 If there are any particular dates you wish to block out and on which you would like us to refuse any booking then you must let us know as soon as possible by amending the availability schedule for the Property online.
 You will not be entitled to block out any dates once a booking has been made in accordance with this clause.

 You authorise us as your agent to determine the achievable licence fees for the Property based on the Property’s location, condition, the time of year and length of the booking.